padron5516/_AndyRepo/README.md

 ## <a href="http://tinypic.com?ref=2iuw5ck" target="_blank"><img src="http://i66.tinypic.com/2iuw5ck.png" border="0" alt="Image and video hosting by TinyPic"></a> Andy Repository Public
 ------------

-*Ivue appears to be back.
-Use theirs.
-I was scared of the traffic my guide may have produced.
-I'm considering adding it back.

-**There is currently a guide but it has a dummy xml for EPG data.
-I will never, ever, ever ask for money or donations.
-I'm just deterring that portion of my repo atm.

-***This repo is a constant WIP by a simple hobbyist that knows python.
-Modded\original work is tagged "Andy.".
-Mostly acts as my backup and as a P.O.C. i rock.

 Repo Main Page (This page) https://github.com/halikus/_AndyRepo